melanierogan/melanierogan/README.md

 <img alt="CircleCI" src="https://img.shields.io/badge/circle%20ci-%23161616.svg?style=for-the-badge&logo=circleci&logoColor=white"/>
 </p>

+### What I care about
+- Building reliable data flows that teams can trust
+- Clear engineering standards (testing, documentation, quality)
+- Making integrations boring—in a good way
+- Coaching engineers and growing healthy teams
+- Worker voice and fairness (I’m also a workplace rep)

+### What you'll find here
+- Tools that make integrations easier
+- Experiments in TypeScript, AWS, and workflow design
+- Notes and templates for modern engineering practices
+- Side projects when I get time

+### Currently learning
+- Temporal (durable workflows)
+- Event-driven architecture patterns
+- Better technical storytelling & documentation

+---

+If you want to say hi or collaborate, feel free to reach out.
 <!--
 **melanierogan/melanierogan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.